stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 {{< mla-ref >}}
 Teeter, Graham.
-"My Time Alone in Vietnam, a Travel Tale." *Narratives from the Edge*, <mark>Society of World Geographers and Adventurers</mark>, www.edgenarratives.com/teeter.
+"My Time Alone in Vietnam, a Travel Tale." *Narratives from the Edge*, <span class="highlight">Society of World Geographers and Adventurers</span>, www.edgenarratives.com/teeter.
 {{< /mla-ref >}}